UKCloud/documentation/articles/openstack/ostack-how-use-octavia.md

 ### Assumptions

-The requirement is to create an HTTP load balancer across existing servers.
+You have a requirement requirement to create an HTTP load balancer across existing servers.

+For this example you will need;

 - An existing OpenStack router

-- An existing OpenStack ntwork and subnet
+- An existing OpenStack network and subnet

 - Two servers providing HTTP over port 80